ArenKDesai/Aren-s-Notes/Intro to Algorithms/Intractability.md

 3. We can show that we can take any algorithm and reduce it to a CSAT problem (proof omitted).

 We use Karp reduction: Provide an efficient reduction, and show via double imples that $s_y$ is equivalent to $s_x$.

+## 3SAT
+We'll show that 3SAT is NP-Complete.